kumaraswamys28/200-Days/README.md

 # 200 Days of MERN & JAVA FULL Stack Challenge 🚀

-Welcome to my **200-day journey** of mastering full-stack web development with the **MERN Stack** (MongoDB, Express.js, React, Node.js) and the **JAV FULL STACK Stack** (Java, Angular, MongoDB, Spring Boot).
+Welcome to my **200-day journey** of mastering full-stack web development with the **MERN Stack** (MongoDB, Express.js, React, Node.js) and the **JAVA FULL STACK Stack** (Java, Angular, MongoDB, Spring Boot).
 This repository will document my progress, projects, and code samples as I work towards becoming proficient in both stacks.

 ---